You are here: Home Permitting Radioactive Materials Licensing Radioactive Waste Disposal: Materials That Are Exempt or Below Regulatory Concern

 Items Specifically Exempted by Texas Regulations

-In some cases, a business or individual may possess soil or debris that contains small quantities of radioactive material.
-In these cases, owners may write to the DSHSExit the TCEQ to request an exemption to allow the material to be disposed of at a licensed hazardous waste facility.
+In some cases, you or your business may possess soil or debris that contains small quantities of radioactive material.
+In these cases, you can request an exemption from the TCEQ Radioactive Materials Division to allow you to dispose of the material at a licensed hazardous waste facility.

-If the material is exempt from these regulations and is not considered hazardous for other reasons, it may be disposed of as an industrial or municipal solid waste.
+If the material is exempt from these regulations and is not considered hazardous for other reasons, you can dispose of it as an industrial or municipal solid waste.